-When a worker is used to working in cold conditions, it might be difficult to tell when they’re on the verge of this condition, or they might already have it and won’t be aware of what could follow.
+When a worker is used to working in cold conditions, it might be difficult to tell when they are on the verge of this condition, or they might already have it and will not be aware of what could follow.

-What is cold stress?
+What is Cold Stress?

-When someone is working in a cold environment, the conditions force the body to work much harder to maintain its temperature as it draws heat from the body.
-While it’s clear that working in below freezing temperatures combined with inadequate clothing puts you at risk, it’s easy to overlook that all of the factors mentioned above that define a cold environment can increase your risk.
+When someone is working in a cold environment, the conditions force the body to work much harder to maintain its temperature as the cold atmosphere draws heat from the body.
+While it is clear that working in below freezing temperatures combined with inadequate clothing puts you at risk, it is easy to overlook all the factors mentioned above that define a cold environment can increase your risk.

-So, these combined factors is why the condition can be brought about by even moderate temperatures, as working in the rain with a high wind speed, but not in freezing temperatures, can still cause serious harm.
+This combination of factors is why the condition can be brought about by even moderate temperatures, as working in the rain with a high wind speed, but not in freezing temperatures, can still cause serious harm.

 What are the symptoms?

-In the later stages where the symptoms persist and the person affected doesn’t receive any treatment quickly, the skin could then also turn blue, pupils will be dilated, they will have a slow pulse, they may become unconscious, have slower breathing, and go into a coma.
+In the later stages where the symptoms persist and the person affected does not receive any treatment quickly, the skin could then also turn blue, pupils will be dilated, they will have a slow pulse, they may become unconscious, have slower breathing, and go into a coma.